paypal/paypal-ios/docs/PayPalNativeCheckout/README.md

 }
 ```

-For a working example please refer to [PayPalViewModel] (../../Demo/ViewModels/PayPalViewModel) in out Demo application
+For a working example please refer to [PayPalViewModel](../../Demo/ViewModels/PayPalViewModel) in out Demo application

 ### 5. Capture/Authorize the order